Public Action

 Resources

-- Check out this video about how the Eco-Elders of Calgary in partnership with For Our Grandchildren used their voices to advocate against the Grassy Mountain Coal Project in Alberta.
+- Check out this video about how the Eco-Elders of Calgary used their voices to advocate against the Grassy Mountain Coal Project in Alberta.

 - Send a letter to RBC and TD asking them to disclose timelines and transparent plans to stop funding of fossil fuel projects, sacrificing our climate to make a profit and our grandchildren’s futures.